pshkrh/email-assistant/README.md

     password:airflow
    ```

-   - Run the DAG by clicking on the play button on the right side of the window once you see **data_pipeline_dag**.
+   - Run the DAG by clicking on the play button on the right side of the window once you see **datapipeline**.

    - Task performance can be time consuming depending on the resources provided to docker.